 Originality/value - This study contributes to the innovation barrier literature by empirically testing whether experiencing barriers to innovation is associated with a broader external knowledge search activity.
 Previous studies tend to link innovation barriers with a narrow activity as indicated by external knowledge searching widely and deeply.

-Keywords Open innovation, Innovation performance, Indonesian firms, Innovation barriers
+Keywords Open innovation, innovation barriers, innovation performance, Indonesian firms